-In the world of DAWs, a few names have gained popularity over the years.
+In the world of digital audio workstations, a few names have gained popularity over the years.
 And, if you were to conduct a survey of which is best for podcasting, the two names that would keep coming up would be Reaper and Pro Tools.

 These DAWs can record, edit, and mix your audio files into a professional-sounding podcast episode.
 But what’s the difference between the two?
 And, most importantly, which one is better?

 If you’ve been torn between the two, keep reading!
 Below, we’ve broken down the features of both Reaper and Pro Tools to help you decide which one fits your podcasting needs.

 - 4 Conclusion

 - 5 Frequently Asked Questions

 Reaper is a relatively new DAW but hasn’t had any issues gaining a dedicated following.

 “Reaper” is an acronym for “Rapid Environment for Audio Production, Engineering, and Recording.”
 Although that sounds quite impressive, it’s everything that a DAW should be able to do.
 That’s not to say it’s the same as all other DAWs, though; it has a few tricks that separate it from the crowd.